-We hold antenatal breastfeeding workshops which aim to give practical tips and advice to women who intend to breastfeed.
+We hold virtual antenatal breastfeeding workshops which aim to give practical tips and advice to women who intend to breastfeed.
 All women are encouraged to attend this workshop once during pregnancy from 28 weeks onwards.
 This session is in addition to the parent education classes, which all women are encouraged to attend.
-Early booking is advisable as these sessions are very popular.

 Cost: No Charge